 Our professional team of Speech Language and Occupational therapists and Special Education teachers assist families in helping their children reach their full potential.
 Improving the early learning experiences of children with special needs enhances the chance for their success in school and in life.

 If you have a positive attitude, a compassionate spirit and love to work with a team of dedicated and knowledgeable professionals, we want to meet you!

 Speech/Language Pathologist (SLP)

-- Current ASHA certification and license by state as required to practice speech pathology in the State of Washington.
+Current Certification/license by State and/or national professional organization as required to practice Physical Therapy in the State of Washington.

-- Complete required paperwork fully and in a timely manner.
+4. Complete all documentation in a timely manner.